 Exposure to pesticides makes bees less productive and efficient

+Exposure to pesticides makes bees less productive and efficient.
 A new study has identified yet another harmful effect on bumble bees by neonicotinoid compounds, which are the most widely used class of insecticides.
 Exposure to these compounds is likely contributing to the declining population numbers among pollinator species worldwide.

 It has been previously established that neonicotinoids are responsible for a reduction in colony size, but the actual behavior that impairs the colony growth has remained unclear.